The 20 Best Things to do in Mendoza Argentina

 This is a peatonal (pedestrian only) street.
 It is just three blocks long, starting from the east side of Plaza Independencia until Avenida San Martin.
 There are a ton of restaurants and great cafes along this pedestrian street.

 This corner restaurant/bar makes fantastic drinks.
-I highly recommend making a stop in for merienda hour.
+I highly recommend making a stop here for the merienda hour.
 Get a drink and an appetizer and enjoy the peaceful atmosphere at the outside seating area.
 I ordered the stracciatella and a perfect vermouth cocktail with bitters, and highly recommend both!

-There are two options: The hotel/spa (more exclusive) and the water park (public).
+There are two options for Cacheuta: The hotel/spa (more exclusive) and the water park (public).
 The thermal baths are about one hour outside of the city.
-It’s very easy to get there, and is a very relaxing day.
-I highly recommend this day trip.
-Check out my entire blog post about it here.
+It’s very easy to get there and is a very relaxing day.
+I went to the Cacheuta Water Park and really enjoyed it.
+If I were to do it again, I would go to the spa.

 Where to Stay in Mendoza